USS Bowfin Submarine Museum and Park

-Located next to Makalapa Park and within walking distance of the famed USS Arizona Memorial, the museum is dedicated to preserving the USS Bowfin and interpreting the history of this and other submarine-related artifacts from the WWII period.
-The Bowfin was launched on December 7, 1942, exactly one year after the attack on Pearl Harbor, leading to the Bowfin's nickname of the Pearl Harbor Avenger.
+Located next to Makalapa Park and within walking distance of the USS Arizona Memorial, this floating museum shares the history of a ship commissioned exactly one year after Pearl Harbor.
+Visitors can tour the USS Bowfin and learn the history of this and other submarines in WWII.
+Included in the exhibits are the decisions that led to unrestricted submarine warfare and the consequences which included the sinking of civilian vessels.
+Similar to other submarines during the war, the Bowfin's crew unknowingly sunk a freighter that was carrying 1,500 civilians evacuating from Okinawa, and more than half of these people were schoolchildren.
 The museum's collection includes recruiting posters, battle flags, a one-of-a-kind cutaway of a Poseidon ballistic missile, an authentic Japanese Kaiten (a suicide sub similar in concept to the Kamikaze aircraft), and the intact conning tower and periscope of the USS Parche, a contemporary of the Bowfin's and one of the most decorated World War II-era subs in the Pacific Fleet.
 Thousands pay their respects at the Park's Waterfront Memorial, which is in tribute to the 52 American submarines lost during the war.
 The museum opened in 1981 after years of planning and restoration of the Bowfin.
 In 1989, the Pacific Submarine Museum closed and transferred its collection to the USS Bowfin Museum.

 USS Bowfin launched from the Portsmouth Navy Yard in Kittery, Maine on 7 December 1942, exactly one year after the Japanese surprise attack on Pearl Harbor led to the declaration of war in the Pacific.
-The ship's auspicious birthday caused her to be nicknamed the Pearl Harbor Avenger, a prophecy she would amply fulfill during her nine war patrols from mid-1943 until the war's end in 1945.
+The ship's auspicious birthday caused her to be nicknamed the "Pearl Harbor Avenger," a prophecy she would amply fulfill during her nine war patrols from mid-1943 until the war's end in 1945.
 The Bowfin and her crew operated throughout the Pacific, primarily near the Philippines and the islands of Japan, and by the time the Empire of Japan capitulated, she had sunk 44 enemy vessels for an approximate combined 176,000 tons (though the official postwar estimates are significantly lower--a common discrepancy much contested by submarine veterans).

 The story of the Bowfin in many ways parallels the wartime development of the U.S. Navy's submarine fleet, which came into its own in the difficult proving grounds of the Pacific War.
 For though the United States possessed the largest submarine force in the Pacific in December 1941, like many of the Allied navies its technology and tactics were relics of World War One--the first conflict to have applied submarines in warfare on a wide scale.
 Having to deal with much vaster distances in the Pacific, American submarines possessed important features that the German U-boats (which had revolutionized naval warfare during World War One) did not, such as air conditioning and water distilleries, but new approaches had not been aggressively implemented to keep up with rapidly advancing weapons and detection technology.
 American submarines were armed with defective torpedoes that had undergone inadequate prewar testing and failed to make a significant dent in Japanese shipping during the first year of the war.
 Moreover, prevalent but obsolete strategic thought viewed the submarine as merely a support echelon to the traditional surface battle fleets of wars past.